-My thoughts race towards the orthopedic surgeon each time I consider the reform agenda of the Presidential Enabling Business Environment Council (PEBEC) over last three years.
+My thoughts race towards the orthopaedic surgeon each time I consider the reform agenda of the Presidential Enabling Business Environment Council (PEBEC) over the last three years.

 To reform is to make an attempt at reshaping or remoulding what is considered to be out of order or unworkable – just as the orthopedic surgeon would, often through a painful process, cast a broken limb until the desired outcome of healing is confirmed.

 The case for reforms under our trade-related indicators is a strong one.
 After all, trade contributed 16.44% to real GDP in 2018 – almost twice the contribution of oil.
 This, perhaps, provides some context to the consistent call for the removal of regulatory or administrative processes that continue to constrain doing business in Nigeria.

 So, buoyed by feedback from the public, PEBEC in 2016 identified a number of reform areas for immediate intervention: food and drug registration, product certification, movement of goods and services, intellectual property and trading across the Nigerian borders.

 Food and Drug Registration, Product Certification and Intellectual Property

 A priority task was to inject some predictability to the food and drug registration process.
 The National Agency for Food Drug Administration and Control (NAFDAC), in collaboration with PEBEC, reduced the cost of product registration for MSMEs by half in 2017 and was able to clear all pending applications as at March 2018 to begin the enforcement of a 90-day timeline for food and 120-day timeline for drug registration in April 2018.

 Consequently, in line with its service level agreement (SLA), the agency is now expected to complete the registration of food products within these stated timelines.